theBigBruv/Linux-Server-Configuration/README.md

 3. Configured public key encryption for users grader and catalog
 4. Forced key based authentication
 5. Disabled root remote login
+6. Changed the SSH port from 22 to 2200
+7. Configured the Uncomplicated Firewall (UFW) to only allow incoming connections for SSH (port 2200), HTTP (port 80), and NTP (port 123)
-6. Restarted ssh service to apply the changes
+8. Restarted ssh service to apply the changes
-7. Configured local timezones to UTC
+9. Configured local timezones to UTC
-8. Installed and enabled apache and mod_wsgi
+10. Installed and enabled apache and mod_wsgi
-9. Installed and configured PostgreSQL
+11. Installed and configured PostgreSQL
-10. Cloned the Luxury Rides Catalog application files into the /var/www/luxury_rides_catalog/ directory
+12. Cloned the Luxury Rides Catalog application files into the /var/www/luxury_rides_catalog/ directory
-11. Created and configured the required .wsgi file to serve the Luxury Rides catalog application
+13. Created and configured the required .wsgi file to serve the Luxury Rides catalog application
     * Added a luxury_rides_catalog.wsgi file to the /var/www/luxury_rides_catalog/ directory
-12. Created, configured and enabled a new virtual host for the Luxury Rides Catalog application
+14. Created, configured and enabled a new virtual host for the Luxury Rides Catalog application
     * Added a luxury_rides_catalog.conf file to the /etc/apache2/sites-available/ directory
-13. Restarted apache to apply the changes
+15. Restarted apache to apply the changes